Cymbalta delayed-release capsulesPronunciation

 - you are allergic to any ingredient in Cymbalta delayed-release capsules

-- you have liver problems or severe kidney problems, or you are having dialysis
+- you have severe kidney problems, chronic liver disease, or cirrhosis

 - you are taking or have taken linezolid or a monoamine oxidase inhibitor (MAOI) (eg, phenelzine) within the last 14 days